 \subsection{Model Confidence Decreases as the Number of Correct Answers Increases}

 As demonstrated in Table~\ref{tab:confidence_llama70b}, increasing the number of ground-truth answers leads to a steady improvement in accuracy, suggesting that the questions become empirically easier.
 However, Table~\ref{tab:confidence_llama70b} reveals a consistent downward trend in confidence across most estimation methods.
-This indicates that miscalibration between confidence and QA performance arises in multi-answer settings not only for response-consistency-based methods, but for nearly all existing approaches.
+This indicates that miscalibration between confidence and QA performance arises in multi-answer settings for nearly all existing approaches.
 Across different domains, the overall trend is similar.
 In more challenging domains, such as Region, the model’s confidence decreases less sharply (see Figure~\ref{fig:llama70B-avg-GT-Class-4gt}).

-Notably, consistency-based methods exhibit the best calibration performance among existing methods (See Figure~\ref{fig:auroc-llama-3p1-70b} and Table~\ref{tab:multi-answer-ece-llama}).
-On single-answer questions, consistent with prior studies, the estimated confidence exceeds QA performance, indicating overconfidence.
-However, when the ground-truth answers become more, the estimated confidence changes from overconfident to over-prudent.

-\paragraph{Larger Models Experience a Sharper Confidence Drop.} This phenomenon is shown in Figure~\ref{fig:model-scale-acc-conf}.
-For instance, within the \texttt{LLaMA} series, the 70B model exhibits a significant confidence decrement of \textbf{0.154} from single-answer to six-answer settings, while the 8B model drops only \textbf{0.056}; notably, its confidence even shows a slight increase when moving from the 1a to the 2a setting.
+\paragraph{Larger models experience a sharper confidence drop.} This phenomenon is shown in Figure~\ref{fig:model-scale-acc-conf}.
+Within the \texttt{LLaMA} series, the 70B model exhibits a dramatic confidence drop of \textbf{0.154} from the single-answer (1a) to the six-answer (6a) setting, whereas the 8B model drops by only \textbf{0.056}---nearly three times smaller.
 We speculate that this is because larger models possess a much broader \answerspace.
 As the number of correct answers increases, larger models tend to generate a wider range of potential valid answers.
 In contrast, smaller models have limited knowledge coverage, so their generation space is often confined to a narrow subset of the possible answers.
 We provide a granular investigation into the impact of \answerspace, with detailed findings presented in Section ~\ref{sec:analysis_generation_space}. \looseness=-1